Skip to content

 )

-We add a _admin parameter in the login request function.
-In the function logic, when this parameter is True, the user-defined request logic will be used.
-Otherwise, when Client the class detects that the result returned by the request function is null, the request will be constructed in the way of the default request function.
-Whether the request is custom or built by default, the response they return is parsed by the response template of the request function.
+We add a _admin parameter in the login request function, when this parameter is True, the user-defined request logic will be used.
+Otherwise, when Client detects that the result returned by the request function is None, the request will be constructed according to declaration by default.
+Both kind of response they return is parsed by the response template of the request function.

 Tip

 • path: Specifies the request path string.
-If the request path is a complete URL, it will be used directly, otherwise it will be concatenated with Client the base_url class.
+If the path is a complete URL, it will be used directly, otherwise it will be concatenated with the base_url of Client class.

-• query: Specify the query parameter dictionary of the request, which will be parsed and spliced into the request URL together with the path.
+• query: Specify the query parameters dict of the request, which will be parsed and spliced into the request URL together with the path.

-• data: Specify the request body data, which can be dictionary, list, string or file.
-If the request header is specified Content-Type, it will be automatically generated according to the type of the request body data.
+• data: Specify the request body data, which can be dict, list, string or file.
+If the Content-Type request header isn't specified, it will be automatically generated according to the type of the request body data.

-• headers: Specify the request header data and pass in a dictionary
+• headers: Specify the request headers, pass in a dict

-• cookies: Specifies the Cookie data of the request.
-It can be passed in a dictionary or a Cookie string.
-The specified Cookie will be integrated with Client the Cookie held by the instance as the header of the request Cookie.
+• cookies: Specifies the Cookies of the request.
+It can be passed in a dict or a Cookie string.
+The specified Cookie will be integrated with the session Cookie held by the Client instance as the header Cookie of the request.

 • timeout: Specifies the timeout for the request.
-By default, the class default_timeout parameter will be used Client.
+By default, the default_timeout parameter of Client class will be used.

 Warning